 - Create luminosity masks for your image.

-- Go back to the layers panel and click on the Levels adjustment.
+- Go back to the layers panel and click to add a Levels adjustment layer.

-- The luminosity mask will be automatically loaded onto the layer mask of the Levels adjustments layer.
+- The luminosity mask will automatically be applied to the layer mask for the Levels adjustments layer.

 - Hide the marching ants with cmd (Mac) or ctrl (Win) + H.